 We are also asking all visitors to make sure they have good hand hygiene and stay away if feeling unwell.

-- If you are experiencing any of the symptoms of COVID-19, including a fever, cough or breathing problems please stay at home for seven days.
+- If you are experiencing any of the symptoms of COVID-19, including a fever, cough, breathing problems or a loss of or change to your sense of smell or taste please stay at home for seven days.

 - Please ensure you wash your hands for 20 seconds with soap and water before entering the ward and when you leave.
 Frequent handwashing is effective at reducing the spread of infection.